 The downside is that paid advertising can be costly.
 Without careful management and optimization, it's easy to burn through your budget with little to show for it.
 You're also dependent on the advertising platforms, and any changes to their algorithms or policies can impact your campaign performance.
 It's a powerful tool for growth, but it requires continuous monitoring and a solid budget.

-How to Choose the Right GTM Strategy
+How to Choose the Right GTM Strategy for Your Business

 Now that you know the main GTM strategies, how do you pick the right one for your business?
 The best approach isn’t a one-size-fits-all solution.
 It’s a tailored plan that fits your product, your customers, and your company’s unique strengths.
 Choosing the right path requires a clear-eyed look at your business from a few different angles.
 By focusing on your resources, your audience, and the competitive landscape, you can build a strategy that not only launches your product but also sets it up for long-term success.

-Assess Your Business Model and Resources
+Start with Your Business Model and Budget

 Your GTM strategy needs to be a natural extension of your business model.
 A comprehensive plan outlines how you'll launch and sell your product, and it's essential to align this plan with your business model to ensure your resources are used effectively.
 For example, a high-ticket B2B software might require a direct sales team, while a low-cost consumer app could thrive with a product-led growth model.
 Take stock of your budget, team size, and technical capabilities.
 Do you have the capital for a large-scale paid advertising campaign?
 Do you have the in-house talent to create a powerful content engine?
 Answering these questions honestly will help you select a strategy you can actually execute well.